2024-25 Catalog

 4+1 ACCELERATED PROGRAMS

-Qualified students can earn an MS in Population Health or an MPH (Master of Public Health) at an accelerated pace.
+Qualified students can earn an MS in Population Health Management or an MPH (Master of Public Health) at an accelerated pace.
 Students accepted into the 4+1 accelerated program begin taking graduate classes during their junior and senior years and can complete the program one year after graduating with their undergraduate degree.
 Current Lehigh students who have a minimum overall GPA of 3.5 may be automatically accepted into the 4+1 accelerated program once they have achieved junior standing, a minimum of 54 credits.
 Students in these programs who do not qualify for direct admittance based on their GPA are welcome to apply for acceptance.
-Students interested in learning more about the 4+1 programs are encouraged to reach out to the College of Health advising office at cohadvising@lehigh.edu or submit their intention to declare here.

-Benefits of the 4+1 program include
+Benefits of the 4+1 program include:

-• 20% tuition discount on graduate tuition
+• 30% tuition discount on graduate tuition;

-• no application process for students with an overall GPA of 3.5 or better
+• No application process for students with an overall GPA of 3.5 or better;

 MINOR PROGRAMS

-Minor programs in the College of Health are open to students from across the university.
-For more information or to declare a minor, contact the College of Health at cohadvising@lehigh.edu.
+For more information, contact the College of Health at cohadvising@lehigh.edu.
 To declare any minor offered by the College of Health, complete this form

 Population Health Data Science I